Dutch cabinet formation

 The formation can be roughly divided into three phases.
 In the scouting phase, a scout or informateur explores which political parties are willing to form a cabinet together.
 In the subsequent information phase, negotiations will take place under the leadership of an informateur about the government's future policy programme, to be recorded in a coalition agreement.
 During the formation phase, under the leadership of a formateur, the portfolios are determined, divided among the parties and ministers and state secretaries are sought.
 The specifics of each phase are flexible, and if a phase does not yield the desired outcome, the process can revert to an earlier phase.
-Ultimately, the appointed individuals are sworn in by the monarch.
-The formation concludes with a government's policy statement and debate in the House of Representatives.
+Ultimately, the appointed individuals are sworn in by the monarch, with the formateur usually becoming Prime Minister.
+The formation concludes with the adoption of the government's policy statement, which is then debated in the House of Representatives.

 Formation process

 The cabinet of the Netherlands is the executive body of the Dutch government.
-It consists of ministers and state secretaries as they are called in the Netherlands.
+It consists of ministers and state secretaries (junior ministers).
 The cabinet requires support from both chambers of the Dutch parliament to pass laws.
 Thus to form a stable government sufficient, and preferably majority support in both chambers is required.

 Due to several factors—the multi-party system and the nationwide party-list system of proportional representation—no political party (in the modern sense) has ever had a majority in the House of Representatives or has come close to it since the adoption of the current proportional representation system in 1918.
+Indeed, the low threshold to get a seat in the House (currently 0.67 percent) makes it all but impossible for one party to win the 76 seats needed for a majority.
 To gain sufficient support in at least the House of Representatives, at least two parties must agree to form a government with majority support.
 The negotiations leading to this agreement are the cabinet formation period in the Netherlands.

 The formation process after elections can be roughly divided into three phases: exploratory, constructive (also known as information phase) and formation phase.
 In these phases, agreements are made about the four P's: which parties participate in the cabinet, what program the cabinet has, what the portfolio distribution is among the parties and finally which persons will join the cabinet.
 If it concerns a formation after the fall of the cabinet, not all steps are often followed.

 Resignation

 Cabinet formations usually take place after general elections.
-Following the 1922 cabinet formation, it is convention that a cabinet offers resignation around the time of the election.
+Following the 1922 cabinet formation, it is convention that a cabinet offers its resignation around the time of the election.
 A formation can also take place after the cabinet has offered resignation following a cabinet crisis.
 Since 1972, the convention has been that no cabinet change takes place without elections, but a cabinet can be glued together or partially continued as rump cabinet.